Leaderboard

 2 points

-Thank you for correcting me :v I didn't see the typo.
-I considered only the "scape" route on my post, but I think all 3 needed sex, in different levels :B2 points -
+8. Thank you for correcting me :v I didn't see the typo.
+I considered only the "scape" route on my post, but I think all 3 needed sex, in different levels :B

-Somehow, Demonbane made it into SRW UX two years ago.2 points -
+9. Somehow, Demonbane made it into SRW UX two years ago.

 1 point

-I think my first go took me 8 hours and every route after that 4.1 point -
+12. I think my first go took me 8 hours and every route after that 4.

 1 point